bxrne/darwin/report/implementation.typ

 *Max*: Returns ActionTreeIndividual with higher fitness for offspring selection.

+==== Weights Individual

+The `WeightsIndividual` (`internal/individual/weights.go`) represents a weight matrix that biasesaction tree outputs during action selection.
+Each weights individual contains a dense matrix of floating-point values that serve as inputs to action trees during evaluation.

+*Structure*: Contains `Weights` (dense matrix from gonum), `fitness`, `minVal`/`maxVal` (bounds for mutation, default: -5.0 to 5.0), and `clientId` for tracking which game client produced the best fitness.

+*Initialization*: Weights individuals are initialized with random values uniformly distributed between -5.0 and 5.0.
+Matrix dimensions are determined by configuration:
+- Height (`maxNumInputs`): Maximum value across all action types, determining how many weight rows are available
+- Width (`weights_column_count`): Number of weight columns, corresponding to the number of weight variables (`w0, w1, ..., wN`) that action trees can access (max depth of the action trees)

+The weights population size is configured separately via `weights_count` (default: 5), which is typically smaller than the action tree population size.

+*Usage in Action Evaluation*: During action tree evaluation, each row of the weight matrix is used as inputs to the action trees.
+For each weight row, the values (`w0, w1, ..., wN`) are set as variables in the tree evaluation context, and all action trees are evaluated with those weight values.
+This produces multiple outputs per action tree (one per weight row), which are then combined using softmax selection to produce the final action vector.

+*Genetic Operations*:

+*Mutation*: Each weight value in the matrix is independently mutated with probability equal to the mutation rate.
+When mutated, the value is reset to a random value uniformly distributed between `minVal` and `maxVal` (default: -5.0 to 5.0).
+This allows weights to explore the full range of possible values.

+*Crossover*: Multipoint crossover is performed along the column dimension.
+Crossover points are randomly selected along columns, and weight values are swapped between parents at those points.
+The crossover alternates which parent's values are inherited, creating offspring that combine weight patterns from both parents.

+*Clone*: Creates a deep copy of the weight matrix, ensuring independent mutation and crossover operations without side effects.

+*Max*: Returns WeightsIndividual with higher fitness, used during offspring generation to select the better of two children.

+*Fitness Evaluation*: Weights individuals are evaluated by testing them against all action trees in the population.
+Each weight-tree combination is evaluated across `test_case_count` games, and the weight's fitness is the maximum fitness achieved across all tree combinations.
+This ensures weights are optimized for the best-performing action trees.

+*Backpropagation Emulation*: The WeightsIndividual representation enables the system to emulate backpropagation purely through evolutionary algorithms.
+In neural networks, backpropagation optimizes weight matrices using gradient descent to minimize loss.
+Here, Genetic Algorithms evolve weight matrices using selection, crossover, and mutation to maximize fitness.
+The weights modulate action tree outputs in the same way neural network weights modulate neuron outputs each weight row provides inputs that influence how action trees evaluate game state.
+Research demonstrates that GA-based weight optimization provides a competitive alternative to gradient-based methods, avoiding local minima while maintaining performance @Petroski2018Deep.
+By evolving weights through GA rather than backpropagation, the system achieves weight optimization without requiring differentiable functions or gradient computation, enabling pure evolutionary optimization of game-playing strategies.

 ==== Other Individual Types

 *Bitstring Individuals*: Traditional GA with fixed length binary genomes.